Arman-Abbasian/Arman-Abbasian/README.md

 MERN stack Developer
 -----------------------------

-*   👨‍💼  I'm currently working on Freelancer
+*   👨‍💼  I'm currently working as Freelancer
 *   🖥️ I'm open to challenging and creative projects and working with professional teams.
 *   🎼  I'm a santoor instrument player.
 *   👨‍💼  I am able to speak English and German.